AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 ### Set up consent configuration

-You must provide a consent configuration and set its default value to either opt-in or opt-out for a consent check.
+You must provide a consent configuration and set its default value to either `opt-in` or `opt-out` for a consent check.

 The opt-in and opt-out consent check determines whether you can operate with the consent to share user data by default.
 If the consent configuration default is set to `opt-in`, then user data can be shared, unless a user explicitly opts out.
 If the default is set to `opt-out`, then user data cannot be shared, unless a user explicitly opts in.

 The default consent configuration for [!DNL Segment Match] is set to `opt-out`.
 To enforce an opt-in model for your data, please send an email request to your Adobe Account Manager

-For more information on the specific field group used to capture consumer consent for collection and use of data related to privacy, personalization and marketing preferences, see the following [Consent for Privacy, Personalization and Marketing Preferences GitHub example](https://github.com/adobe/xdm/blob/master/docs/reference/datatypes/consent-preferences.schema.md).
+For more information on the `share` attribute used to set data-sharing consent value, see the the following documentation on [privacy and consents field group](../../xdm/field-groups/profile/consents.md).
+For information on the specific field group used to capture consumer consent for collection and use of data related to privacy, personalization and marketing preferences, see the following [Consent for Privacy, Personalization and Marketing Preferences GitHub example](https://github.com/adobe/xdm/blob/master/docs/reference/datatypes/consent-preferences.schema.md).

 ### Configure data usage labels